 If you’re not sure if this gig is right for you, have a look here: Should I teach English abroad?

-However, if you’re perhaps thinking that you don’t want to be an ESL teacher doing all the games and activities abroad forever and want to return to your motherland, keep reading for the Life After ESL awesome.
+Perhaps thinking that you don’t want to be an ESL teacher doing all the games and activities abroad forever and want to return to your motherland, keep reading for the Life After ESL awesome.
 It’s natural to feel like this after some time.
 Maybe you’ve had a fun time teaching abroad, but just have a desire to return home.

 I surveyed 55 of my old friends and other random netizens who had taught abroad but returned to their home countries in order to glean as much wisdom as I could from them.
 They didn’t disappoint and they had some extremely solid advice about how much money you need, dealing with reverse culture shock, networking, and most importantly, finding employment.